 4. Manic Digger

-Next amongst the games like Blockland is a community-driven title called Manic Driver which implements the same concept as Minecraft.
+Next amongst the games similar to Blockland is a community-driven title called Manic Driver which implements the same concept as Minecraft.
 The game started off as a third-party client for Minecraft Classic.
 It puts you in an open world where you and others can create structures with blocks of different types.

 Almost everything from textures to skins is customizable in this game, and you’ll be able to edit monster settings as well.
 Thanks to mod support, you be able to download add-ons like the War mod which converts the game into an FPS with Deathmatch gameplay.

 Ace of Spades is a blend of Minecraft with your usual FPS.
-In this game, you and up to 31 other players can co-operatively create environments which will later be turned into battlegrounds where you’ll face off against each other.
+In this game, you and up to 31 other players can co-operatively create environments that will later be turned into battlegrounds where you’ll face off against each other.
 Structures can be built any way you desire, even if it gives you the advantage.
 Once the creation time runs out, team-based multiplayer battles commence.

 There are over 400 pre-created structures and maps can be saved or shared on Steam Workshop.
 Different classes are also available, each offering unique abilities and various modes of combat such as Team Deathmatch, Zombie, CTF, Territory Control, Demolition and more, have been included.

-Terraria isn’t precisely what you’d expect on a compilation of games like Blockland.
+Terraria isn’t precisely what you’d expect on a compilation of games similar to Blockland.
 But they are in fact, quite similar.
 Developed by Re-Logic, Terraria is available for a wide catalog of platforms including Windows, iOS, Android, Xbox, and PlayStation.
 It offers action-adventure gameplay where you’ll have a vast world to explore.
 The graphics here are 2D much like the 16-bit visuals of the SNES console.
 You start off with a few tools that help in gathering resources and the more you explore, the more items you can uncover.

 Crafting and building are also key highlights of this game.
-Also, you’ll be presented with various objectives which reward you with NPCs that sell rare items.
+Also, you’ll be presented with various objectives that reward you with NPCs that sell rare items.
 Different creatures are lurking around, and you’ll have to defend yourself by creating weapons.
 Terraria has multiplayer support where up to 4 players can explore the world together.

 Eden – World Builder is a block-based sandbox building game that’s exclusive to iOS devices.
 The gameplay here is just like that of Minecraft.
 You set foot in an endless world with absolutely nothing and start exploring as well as gathering resources.
 Eden – World Builder features multiple types of blocks such as ice, water, lava, grass, ladders, TNT and more.
 You are free to create anything you can think of, and there are absolutely no objectives, just the ones set by you.
 One of the unique features here is painting where you can design the world in any hue you desire.